mumblebaj/MMM-Growatt/README.md

 - Requires MagicMirror² v2.21.0.
 Built and tested on this version.
 May work on earlier versions but not tested nor supported.
 - Requires that you have an account on [Growatt.com](https://server.growatt.com/login)

+## NOTE!!!
+Recently it has been found that if a user makes excessive requests, Growatt will disable the user account for a 24hr period of time.
+In extreme cases the account can be blocked entirely.
+To avoid this, it is HIGHLY recommended that users set the `updateInterval` to a minimum of 15 minutes.
+My suggestion would be 30 minutes to be on the safe side.

 ## Installation

 In your terminal, go to your MagicMirror's Module folder: